How I Motivate

 So many of us want to be healthy, and want the results from working out, but are unwilling and/or unmotivated to make the time that all of that requires.

 Look at me: I work from home.
 I have a treadmill and various and sundry other workout tools in my basement.
-I could easily get down there a few times a day and lose some calories.
+It would be easy for me to get down there a few times a day and lose some calories.
 But do I?

 Instead, I sit at my computer, day in and day out, working, working, working.
 When I’m not working, I’m lazing about the house, watching TV or trying to relax.

 Stepping away from work is hard.
-Stepping onto a treadmill is also hard when you’re tired.
+Getting onto a treadmill is also hard when you’re tired.

-But here’s something funny: every time I workout, I get energized and I feel better than I did before I started.
+But here’s something funny: every time I workout, I get energized.
+The workout also makes me feel better than I did before I started.
 If I’m in pain with a headache, the headache goes away.
-If I’m angry, whatever is bothering me goes away.
-If I’m stressed, sad, you name it.
+When I’m angry, whatever is bothering me goes away.
+Whenever I’m stressed, sad, you name it.
 Working out makes things better.

 One of the reasons why I workout twice a week with Jerome at Daily Grind Fitness is because if I don’t, I won’t.
 I know myself.
-I know my challenges–motivation–and I also know that Jerome will do all of the thinking for me, and will push me to do things I never would do on my own.
+I appreciate my challenges–motivation.
+I also realize that Jerome will do all of the thinking for me, and will push me to do things I never would do on my own.

 I’ll admit it: I’m lazy.